sparrowcode/PermissionsKit/README.md

 }
 ```

 If you don't implement this method, the alert will appear with default text.
-To disable the alert need return `nil`.
+To disable the alert you just need return `nil`.

 ## Good Practices